The latest report of missing radioactive material is from Norzagaray town, Bulacan in the Philippines

 Like similar incidents, the authorities have not revealed the actual model of the device lost nor the exact nature of the nuclear material used.
 According to a 24 Oras report by Susan Enriquez, the stolen item contains radioactive materials such as radium and caesium.
 This report also uses the word stolen rather than DOST use of missing – stolen suggests intent to either sell or use the device.

-DOST have stated the device is fully shielded but the radioactive material emits high levels of ionising radiation and it would be very harmful if tampered with.
+DOST has stated the device is fully shielded but the radioactive material emits high levels of ionising radiation and it would be very harmful if tampered with.
 DOST also offered warning and advice to scrap metal dealers to be on the lookout and doctors to be alert for patients presenting the symptoms of radiation exposure.

-If the device is the similar to moisture density gauges found online, then it may be using a neutron source in addition to a gamma source.
+If the device is similar to moisture density gauges found online, then it may be using a neutron source in addition to a gamma source.
 An un-shielded neutron source is more dangerous as neutrons activate elements in the environment and can penetrate quite far.
 If something is activated with neutrons, it will remain radioactive for a period even after you move the source to another location.
 A sealed gamma source doesn’t leave any residual radioactivity unless its enclosure is leaking.
 The sources are encapsulated in stainless steel, so the chances of accidental leakage are small.
 Of course, all bets are off if this has fallen into the hands of someone who is determined to do harm with the nuclear source and it continues to present a threat to anyone who unwittingly dismantles the device.

 There was an earlier incident of radioactive material missing in the Philippines.
 The Philippine Nuclear Research Institute (PNRI) on Tuesday warned about the health risks from similar equipment stolen from a construction company in Norzagaray, Bulacan in July.